Kotmin/ArticlesREST/README.md

 # ArticlesREST
-## API for managing articles with details like name, tags, dates, category, etc.
+## API for managing articles and blog posts.

 Demo set up to work with in memory database